DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-03-17-audit-of-email-notifications-and-improvements-to-content.md

 ## Future considerations

-### Notifications, permissions and course statuses
+### Notifications

 Notifications are currently switched off by default.
 We will explore why this decision was made and look at changing the default to ‘on’.

+We will also conduct a workshop to understand the value of the current notifications and if any other notifications are needed.

+### Permissions

 We are in the process of scoping out the possible user permissions for Publish.
 This work is likely to affect notifications because:

 - we may need more notifications as new functionality is added - for example, the ability for a user to ‘review’ a course before it is published
 - we currently only send notifications to accredited bodies - we may want to expand this to lead schools

+### Course statuses

 We are also documenting the different status types of a course.
 This work may affect notifications because:

 - we may find ways to streamline and reduce the number of notifications needed
 - the user actions that trigger notifications may change

-### Content updates

-Following more work on notifications, we expect that content updates will be needed.
-Additionally, we need to ensure that any changes made to the wording in the UI are replicated in the emails.
-For example, ‘Add a new course’ will become ‘Add course’ when the wording on the button changes.

-We will look at other services’ notifications to align format and terminology.

 <!-- markdownlint-enable MD001 MD025 -->